influencemapping/whos-got-dirt/README.md

 * International Consortium of Investigative Journalists and the Organized Crime and Corruption Reporting Project
 * Consumer-side apps: detective.io, kumu.io, linkurio.us
 * Producer-side apps: Overview, DocumentCloud, PopIt, Investigative Dashboard, CrocTail

+#### Notes from the meeting

+* User groups not worth differentiating: journalists, lawyers -- more interesting to look at the process/activities.
+* Users act as lone wolves more than in collaborative fashion (exception WSJ, OCCRP)
+* The dream: a collaborative real-time company structure/graph
+* Priorities of activities: search, reconciliation, enrichment
+* Queries: simple property searches, very simple graph searches (JOIN), full graph searches (paths, long traversal)